‘remember nelson’ exhibition

 The Hoste is proud to have the new Remember Nelson Exhibition, featuring letters written by Horatio Nelson, together with prints and displays from artists including George Arnald and an original life mask of Lord Nelson cast in Vienna in 1800.

-Open daily from 10am to 5pm, the free exhibition showcases exhibits and artefacts about Nelson’s life, career, early life in Norfolk, famous battles and legacy which can be found in the the Nelson Lodge, located in the Hoste’s walled garden.
-The exhibition is being run in partnership with the Nelson Museum in Great Yarmouth and it is expected to be the largest exhibition of Nelson artefacts in Norfolk, outside the Museum.
-It will run for a minimum of two years and includes pieces loaned from the National Maritime Museum in Greenwich and the Nelson Museum in Great Yarmouth.
+Open daily from 10 am to 5 pm, the free public exhibition showcases exhibits and artefacts about Nelson’s life, career, early life in Norfolk, famous battles and legacy which can be found in the Nelson Lodge, located in the Hoste’s walled garden.
+The exhibition is being run in partnership with the Nelson Museum in Great Yarmouth and it is expected to be the largest exhibition of Nelson artefacts in Norfolk, outside the museum and includes pieces loaned from the National Maritime Museum in Greenwich and the Nelson Museum in Great Yarmouth.

 ‘A History of The Hoste’, a book celebrating The Hoste’s strong maritime connections and links with Lord Nelson is also available from The Hoste, price £10.

 Daily: Monday to Sunday 10am-5pm.
 Open to the public, entry into the ‘Remember Nelson’ exhibition is free.